Dementia Disease Care

 The day room/dining room, is painted with a very tranquil park scene mural.
 This room is used for dining, as well as therapeutic activities.
 Curtains, park benches, a kitchen table and chairs, and a mural of a kitchen cabinet aid in the enhancement of a homey, familiar touch to dining and recreation.
 There is an activity schedule in the day room, in addition to an orientation board, so residents and their families can see or ask questions regarding what and when the next activity will begin.

 The community is also equipped with an active lounge which provides activities for residents to participate with both staff and family members.
 The quiet lounge is used for residents who do not feel they are able to participate in group activities, and want/ need to have one-on-one activities or interventions to support or re-direct behavior.
 Family members visiting residents can choose to visit in the quiet lounge if they do not want to participate with the resident in activities.

 The staff was selected and trained specifically for this community.
-The Alzheimer’s Association of Long Island, along with other in-services specific to the Dementia population was given before the community opened.
 The emphasis on a team approach is stressed throughout the community.
-All Housekeeping staff, Recreational Therapists, Nurses, and the Social Worker have experience working with Dementia.
+All Housekeeping staff, Recreational Therapists, Nurses, and the Social Workers have experience working with Dementia.

 Family involvement is very important to the success of this community.
 Because the residents recall their past more readily than the present, their family members provide the resident with a sense of self or being.
 Families are invited to participate in any or all programs on or off the community.
 Family members are always welcome to meet with their loved one's interdisciplinary team.